oresat/oresat-software-docs/docs/primers/can.rst

 --------

 A `CANable`_ can be used to connect to a CAN bus with a laptop.
-These are not needed if using a vcan (virtual CAN) bus for developement.
+These are not needed if using a vcan (virtual CAN) bus for development.

 Bash command to connect to a `CANable`_ using the slcand firmware.